Willemsoord Dry Dock I: Pumphouse and Steam Engine

 The pumphouse, later known as Steam Engine Building I, was built just west of the dry dock.
 It housed the steam engine and pumps, and was designed by Jan Blanken in neo-classical style.
 Its steam would drive 9 cylindrical pumps to quickly empty dry dock I. A subterraneous sewer connected the building to the dry dock.
 As the name implies this sewer was in the center line, just below dock, making that all water flowed into this sewer.

 In April 1817 the rest of the pump building, and foundation for, and completion of brick sewers towards the still to be made dry dock was tendered.
 The building was finished by late September 1818.

 The first steam engine of the dry dock was made by Dieudonné Forir in Liège.
 It would soon prove a failure.
 In 1822 the machine was inspected by Watt, but when it was found not worthy of repair, Boulton and Watt delivered a new engine in 1823.

 Ship Caisson

 The dry dock was closed by a ship caisson.
 This had been built at Rijkswerf Medemblik.
 After launch it had been transported on ship camels to the Vlieter in 8 days.
 From there it was towed to Nieuwediep by two tugs, and arrived there on 29 June 1822.
-On 6 July the floating door was put in place in the dy dock, and was shown to fit very well.
+On 6 July the floating door was put in place in the dry dock, and was shown to fit very well.
 The door was later replaced.